slieb74/ds-discrete-form-of-bayes-lab-nyc-career-ds-062518/README.md

 | muffin |   tea  |
 |  fruit |  water |

-For the remainder of this lab, we'll use python and Bayes' Theorem to answer the following question: Given
+For the remainder of this lab, we'll use python and Bayes' Theorem to answer the following question: _Given that a customer has ordered a coffee, what is the probability they will order a donut?_

 ```python